Master Gardener Educational Programs

 The Organic Master Gardener program in Stony Plain is Alberta’s first and most extensive organic master gardener program.
 Under the umbrella of the Multicultural Heritage Centre, the program is geared to adult learners of all levels of gardening experience.
 From those absolutely brand new to the soil, to those who have years of experience in their own yards, or for those who want an addition to a résumé, the OMG program in Stony Plain is an excellent means to enjoyable learning.
 And this is a certificate program.

-Students study about three times a month from February to October each year.
+The program runs for 13 months, from September to the following October.
 Half of the 26 (3 hour) courses are from the Gaia College curriculum (www.gaiacollege.ca) and the other half are locally developed courses created for our north central Alberta soils and growing season.
-Students receive no tests or exams, but are asked to compile a portfolio of work throughout the year.
+Students receive no tests or exams but are asked to compile a portfolio of work throughout the year.